jordanrosedouglass/jordanrosedouglass/README.md

 - 🔭 I’m a recent Engineering MS graduate.
 - 🌱 I have a B.S. in Data Analytics with a concentration in Health Informatics
 - 📕 For fun, I run and like to read books!
-- 🤔 I oftentimes struggle with time management and organization
+- 🤔 I oftentimes struggle with organization (you can tell)
 - 💬 Ask me about vegetables (I have fun facts)
 - 😄 Pronouns: She/Her

 ## Fun Facts About Me:
-- 👫 I'm getting married!
 - 🐱 🐶 🐱
 - 🚘 I broke my neck in a car accident at 16 - this piqued my interest in health care practices